xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 }
 ```

-It’s possible to add getter and/or setter as new methods to GlobalVariable class or add new field.
+It’s possible to add getter and/or setter as new methods to the `GlobalVariable` class or add a new field.
 Then in the script, you can use GlobalVariable.VarName where the VarName is your new variable.

 ```groovy
 CustomKeywords.'helper.addGlobalVariable'('localURL', 'katalon.com')